Apple Fritter Cake

 Instructions

 - Spread half of the batter into the pan.
-Top with cooled apple pie filling.
+Top with apple pie filling.
 Cover with the remaining batter.
 Bake 35-40 minutes or until a toothpick inserted into the center comes out clean.

 - While the cake is cooling, make the glaze: In a large bowl, whisk together the powdered sugar, milk, and vanilla.
 Spread over the still-warm cake.
 Let glaze harden before serving.